 Environment variable Value of environment variable Meaning

-START -
+START

 CLP_EVENT by starting a group;

 script starting factor on the same server by restarting a

 group due to the detection of a

 monitor resource error; or

 on the same server by restarting a

 group resource due to the detection

 of a monitor resource error.

 FAILOVER Not used.

 CLUSTERSHUTDOWN The group was stopped by stopping

 CLP_FACTOR the server.

 group stopping factor

 SERVERSHUTDOWN The group was stopped by stopping

-the server.
+SERVERSHOTDOWN the server.

 GROUPSTOP The group was stopped by stopping

 the group.

 GROUPMOVE Not used.

 GROUPFAILOVER Not used.

 GROUPRESTART The group was restarted because an

 error was detected in monitor re-

 source.

 RESOURCERESTART The group resource was restarted

 because an error was detected in

-REBOOT monitor resource.
+monitor resource.

-CLP_LASTACTION REBOOI In case of rebooting OS.
+015 14074071011 REBOOT In case of rebooting OS.

+CLP_LASTACTION

 processing after stopping

 HALT In case of halting OS.

 NONE No action was taken.

 CLP_SERVER HOME Not used.

 OTHER Not used.

 CLP_DISK SUCCESS Not used.

 FAILURE Not used.

 CLP_PRIORITY 1 to the number of servers in the Not used.

 cluster

-OLD ODOLIDATATE Group name Represents the name of the group to
+Group name Represents the name of the group to

 CLP_GROUPNAME which the script belongs.

 Group name

 Resource Name: Represents the name of the resource

-CLP_RESOURCENAME to which the script belongs.
+CLP_RESOURCENAME 2000 Tame. to which the script belongs.

-Resource name
+Resource name The state of the s

+isosaise name

 Environment variable Value of environment variable Meaning CLP_PIDProcess ID Process ID Represents the process ID of the start script when the properties of the start script are set to asynchronous.
-This environment variable is null when the start script is set to synchronous.
-CLP_VERSION_FULLEXPRESSCLUSTER full version EXPRESSCLUSTER X Snigle- ServerSafe full version Represents the EXPRESSCLUSTER X SingleServerSafe full version.
-(Example) 5.0.2-1 CLP_VERSION_MAJOREXPRESSCLUSTER major version EXPRESSCLUSTER X SingleServerSafe major version Represents the EXPRESSCLUSTER X SingleServerSafe major version.
+This environment vari- EXPRESSCLUSTER X Single- able is null when the start script is set to synchronous.
+CLP_VERSION_FULLEXPRESSCLUSTER full version ServerSafe full version Represents the EXPRESSCLUSTER X SingleServerSafe full version.
+(Example) 5.1.2-1 CLP_VERSION_MAJOREXPRESSCLUSTER major version EXPRESSCLUSTER X SingleServerSafe major version Represents the EXPRESSCLUSTER X SingleServerSafe major version.
 (Example) 5 CLP_PATHEXPRESSCLUSTER install path EXPRESSCLUSTER X SingleServerSafe install path Represents the path where EXPRESSCLUSTER X SingleServerSafe is installed.
 (Example) /opt/nec/clusterpro CLP_OSNAMEServer OS name Server OS name Represents the OS name of the server where the script was executed.
 (Example) (1) When the OS name could be acquired: Red Hat Enterprise Linux Server release 6.8 (Santiago) (2) When the OS name could not be acquired: Linux CLP_OSVERServer OS version Server OS version Represents the OS version of the server where the script was executed.
 (Example) (1) When the OS version could be acquired: 6.8 (2) When the OS version could not be acquired: Blank